 I literally spent an hour watching music videos from current Nigerian and Ghanaian artists within this genre, and that’s something I haven’t done in years for any musician.
 This sound will put you in a space that can energize you, relax you, or make you think.
-And one reoccurring trait that I noticed in the videos, was the portrayal of black women—they were depicted as the gems that they naturally are, especially in relations to their inordinate beauty and sex appeal.
+And one reoccurring trait that I noticed in the videos, was the portrayal of Black women.
+They were depicted as the gems that they are, highlighting their natural beauty and sex appeal.
 So I can only hope that these artists will influence western society to do the same.

 Nonetheless, let’s vibe to some music.

 Pettas, M. (n.d.).
 Fela Kuti And The Legacy Of Afrobeat.
 Retrieved April 23, 2017, from https://theculturetrip.com/africa/nigeria/articles/fela-kuti-s-afrobeat-legacy/